 The drafters of the Fourteenth Amendment were well-aware of how Black people were unlawfully arriving to this country-through no fault of their own.
 Nevertheless, they conferred citizenship upon them and their existing and future children.
-The drafters would have known, for instance, that would suggest children of dual citizens and lawful permanent residents would not be birthright citizens-a conclusion that even the Executive Order does not contemplate.

-about the Wanderer, a ship that arrived off the Georgia coast in 1858 with over four hundred enslaved individuals who were smuggled into the United States.
+The drafters would have known, for instance, about the Wanderer, a ship that arrived off the Georgia coast in 1858 with over four hundred enslaved individuals who were smuggled into the United States.
 Gabriel J. Chin and Paul Finkelman, Birthright Citizenship, Slave Trade Legislation, and the Origins of Federal Immigration Regulation, 54 U.C.
 Davis L. Rev. 2215, 2243 (2021) (noting that the Wanderer incident was widely publicized in newspapers and magazines at the time).
 By ratifying the Fourteenth Amendment, the drafters conferred citizenship on the children of these individuals, even though their parents arrived in the United States unlawfully.
 That makes good sense given that the "undeniable purpose" of the Fourteenth Amendment was to "make citizenship of [Black Americans] permanent and secure" if they were born in the United States without regard to how their parents arrived in the United States.
 Afroyim v.
 Rusk, 387 U.S. 253, 263 (1967).

 Further, enslaved people brought from Africa to these shores against their will unquestionably lacked the "mutual consent" with the federal government that Defendants-Appellants claim is necessary to confer birthright citizenship.
-Appellants' Br. at 40.
+Appellants' Br. at 43.
 Yet, the Reconstruction Amendments were passed precisely to confer citizenship and corresponding rights specifically to them and their progeny.